roosterMAP/notes/blackhole.md

 \Omega_\pm = \frac{-g_{t\phi} \pm \sqrt{g_{t\phi}^2 - g_{tt}g_{\phi\phi}}}{g_{\phi\phi}}
 $$

-Earlier, we [graphed](https://www.desmos.com/calculator/iw5vagheof) the $d\tau$ where $dr=d\theta=d\phi=0$.
+Earlier, we [graphed](https://www.desmos.com/calculator/0y724ov3c9) $d\tau$ where $dr=d\theta=d\phi=0$.
 We could see the curve was discontinuous at $r=2m$.
 This is because our solution became complex for $0 < r < 2m$.
 Now we know why.
 Having zero angular velocity past this point is not allowed for a physical observer because $g_{tt}$ becomes spacelike past the ergosphere.
 Thus we define the ergosphere as a region where all observers must corotate with the black hole because past that point they must have some angular velocity.
 The effect of a spinning black hole giving static observers angular velocity via its rotating spacetime is called *frame dragging* because the inertial frame of the observer is being dragged along the $\phi$ direction.

 ### Principal Null Directions